Birdwatcher's Diary™

 When you download (input) information into the software, the On Download buttons choose whether it will Replace the information already in the software, or simply Merge to it.

-Finally, there is the issue of just what information you are inputting.
+When you are reading in Old Sightings, there is the issue of just what information is contained in the file.
 The possibilities are these: Quantity, Name, Code, Note, Sighting Location, Date/Time, Latitude, Longitude, and Sighting Notes.
-Which of these pieces of information are found in the file you are reading, and in what order, is controlled by the Input Format Table which occupies the bottom half of the screen.
+Which of these pieces of information are found in the file you are reading, and in what order, is controlled by the Input Format Table which appears when you tap the Configure File Contents button.
 Items on the left under Include are expected to be in the file, and items on the right under Exclude are not.
 To change the status of an item, just tap on the line.
 The order of items on the line is changed using the "handles" on the right side of each line.
+Reading in old sightings is discussed at greater length later in the manual.

 Clear all sightings removes all sightings at all locations from the software, after requiring a confirmation.
 You'll typically do this at the start of each day of birding or at the end of a birding trip.
 Make sure you have uploaded (output) the recorded data before clearing it, because this operation is not "un-doable."